sanjana4khan/Bongo-Android-Code-Test/README.md

 3) Write a video player application with ‘Play’, ‘Forward’, ‘Rewind’ functionalities.
 Please write pseudocode for this program and explain the design pattern you will use to develop these three functionalities.

+         function Play(View view){
+           if video is playing which will be checked by the isPlaying() method of VideoView class then resume the video using resume() method of VideoView class

+           else
+              start the video using start() method of VideoView Class }

+        function Rewind(View view){
+          stop the video using stopPlayBack() method of VideoView Class set the path of the video using setVideoPath() method of VideoView Class start the video using start() method of VideoView Class
+         }

+        function Forward(View view){
+         get the current position by using getCurrentPostion() method of VideoView Class
+         use seekTo() method of VideoView Class by adding required milisecond to current position to forward the video.
+        }

+ I have implemented a Video Player App for design Pattern.
+Code has been uploaded here.